'Take the extra step' to make minorities feel comfortable, says Lawrence Wong in speech discussing racism in Singapore

 "I FEEL THE HURT CAUSED"

-The IPS Forum on Race and Racism in Singapore was held in the wake of a series of incidents that had sparked debate on the state of race relations in the nation.
+The IPS-RSIS Forum on Race and Racism in Singapore was held in the wake of a series of incidents that had sparked debate on the state of race relations in the nation.

 In May, a Chinese man kicked an Indian woman in the chest while uttering racial slurs.
 This month, a Ngee Ann Polytechnic lecturer, a Chinese man, confronted an inter-racial couple in a video that went viral.
 A Chinese woman was also filmed hitting a gong to disrupt her Indian neighbour’s prayer ritual.